khalladay/khalladay.github.com/_posts/2017-02-21-Pencil-Sketch-Effect.md

 In reality though, the effect as presented here is likely not going to make your art team very happy.
 I think you'd likely run into artists wanting to author custom TAMs with different types of strokes, and maps for each object to control which type of stroke was used where.

 That about wraps things up, this was a lot of fun!
 If you have any questions, shoot me a message [on twitter](https://twitter.com/khalladay), I'd love to see more projects using this type of effect, so send me screenshots of anything you build with it!

+[Update: 5/18/2020: Thanks to @__seb for pointing out a typo in the hatching shader]